 In late January a security researcher located 2 vulnerabilities within 7-Zip.
 He reported them to the developer Igor Pavlov who very quickly released an updated version; v18.00 Beta.
 This has since been updated to 18.01 Stable to fix further issues (NOT security related).

 While 7-Zip does not have many vulnerabilities discovered within it (which has both advantages and disadvantages), there appears to be an increasing emphasis on it since it is used by anti-malware software and other applications e.g. VMware Workstation.
 Thus when a security update is issued; all of this software should eventually include the fixes.
 This occurred last year with the release of 7-Zip 16.00 to resolve 2 other security vulnerabilities.

 If you use 7-Zip, please ensure it is updated to resolve both this year’s vulnerabilities and last year’s vulnerabilities (if you hadn’t already installed version 16 or later).

 Nvidia Geforce Drivers:

-This update (released in September 2017) applies to Linux, FreeBSD, Solaris and Windows and mitigates the Meltdown security vulnerability (CVE-2017-5753).
+This driver update applies to Linux, FreeBSD, Solaris and Windows and mitigates the Meltdown security vulnerability (CVE-2017-5753).
 While Nvidia’s GPUs are not vulnerable to Meltdown or Spectre, the GPUs interaction with an affected CPU has the potential for exploitation.The steps to install the drivers are detailed here.
 I detailed where Nvidia list their security advisories in a previous blog post.
 More details about the Meltdown and Spectre vulnerabilities are available in this blog post.